Dense generic well-rounded lattices: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section \ref{sec:preli}, we introduce the mathematical preliminaries needed in later sections and discuss application potential in secure wireless communications.
-In Section \ref{sec:tame} we study well-rounded sublattices of tame lattices, specifically give bounds for the center densities of such lattices, and also characterize them under some conditions.
-In Section \ref{sec:gwr} we define deformed lattices $E_8^\alpha$ and $D_n^\alpha$, which are families of GWR lattices with density approaching optimal density as $\alpha\to1$.
-In Section \ref{sec:conclusion}, we conclude this work and give directions for further research.
+In Section \ref{sec:tame} we study well-rounded sublattices of tame lattices.
+We give bounds for the center densities of such lattices and characterize them under certain conditions.
+In Section \ref{sec:gwr} we define deformed lattices $E_8^\alpha$ and $D_n^\alpha$, which are families of GWR lattices with density approaching to the optimum as $\alpha\to1$.
+In Section \ref{sec:conclusion}, we conclude this work and give directions for future research.